VoltLang/Battery/doc/index.md

 ## Project Name Restrictions

+A project's name is based entirely on its folder name.

 Project names must start with an alphabetical character, or an underscore, and the rest of the name must be either an alphabetical character, an underscore, or a digit.

+If a project doesn't confirm to the above specification, the `config` step will fail with an error displaying the name that failed to validate.

 ## Commands